Dates (Lion) (1 Serving)

 How to consume Dates without glucose spikes

-Consume dates with a source of protein like nuts (almonds, walnuts), cheese, or Greek yogurt to slow down the absorption of sugar.
+Combine dates with protein-rich foods like nuts or Greek yogurt.
+This combination can slow down the absorption of sugars in your bloodstream.

 Stay Hydrated